 Signage is being installed to encourage proper distancing.
 Hand-washing signage is also being placed in bathrooms.
 Bathrooms with doors that swing inward will be fitted with a foot handle.

 Signage for common areas, such as classrooms, entrances, restrooms, elevators, etc., will be installed at all campuses/locations.
 Printable signage for individual office suites and workspaces can be found via this link from the Centers for Disease Control and Prevention (CDC): www.cdc.gov/coronavirus/2019-ncov/communication/print-resources.html?Sor...

 When I am working/returning on campus, what kind of changes will be in effect?

-Consistent with the Flashes Safe Seven principles, you will see additional health and safety precautions in work and classroom spaces.
-These include the use of face coverings by faculty, staff, students and visitors; increased cleaning protocols; physical distancing; and self-monitoring requirements.
+Consistent with the Flashes Safe Eight principles, you will see additional health and safety precautions in work and classroom spaces.
+These include the use of face coverings by faculty, staff, students and visitors; increased cleaning protocols; physical distancing; and self-monitoring guidelines.
 For health questions about COVID-19, call University Health Services at 330-672-2322, or after hours, contact the Kent State Nurse Line at 330-672-2326.
 Visit the university’s coronavirus information page for more information.

 Questions About Use of Face Coverings

 If I am alone in my office space, must I wear a face covering?